The two types of decisions you want to get right before anything else

 To get ahead in life, you don't need to get every decision right.
 All you need is to focus on the big wins.

 The two types of decisions to big wins

 You're free to make as many small tweaks with your life as you like.
 While they keep you busy, it's more productive to focus on things that will put you on the path to big wins.

 The first type of big wins is what I called the upstream choices.
 They are choices that will change your course completely.
 They are the things that you want to get right—or better put, less wrong—as early as possible.

 Any choice you make here leads you down to a different path compared to another.
 For example:

 To make a choice for this group of decisions, you first need to understand what you want and don't want.
-Next, figure out the struggles that may come with each available choice.
+Next, figure out the consequences and tradeoffs of each available choice.
 And be ready to pay the price.

 The process will help you realize that the grass is not always greener on the other side.
 And the realization prevents you from falling prey to the Paradox of Choice.

 The second type are choices that have a compounding effect.
-Often, they are your habits and routines such as your morning ritual and diet pattern.
+Often, they are your habits and routines such as your morning ritual and daily diet.
 They are easily ignored because the consequences—both good or bad—aren't immediate.

 With time, these habits lead to high-stake outcomes: